overlookinfra/puppetlabs-yaml/README.md

 #### Parameters

-- `path`: The path to the yaml file.
+- `filepath`: The path to the yaml file.
 Relative paths are resolved in relation to the Bolt project directory

 ## Examples
 For example, to break the inventory file into multiple files based on groups.